jose-hirmas/fab_challenge_3/README.md

 by Kai, Joaquin, José and Tatiana.

-### "Serigraphy of the Sound" is an ethical tool for generating awareness about how sound affects behaviour and human decisions.
+### "Musical Choices" is an ethical tool for generating awareness about how sound affects behaviour and human decisions.

 (paste final picture of the project)